 The second stage, clinker formation, combines calcium oxide with silicates at furnace temperatures greater than 1,300 degrees Celsius (~2,400 F).

-The manufacture of 1 kg of Portland cement releases approximately 1 kg of carbon dioxide into the environment.
+Manufacturing 1 KG of Portland cement releases approximately 1 KG of carbon dioxide into the environment.
 Half of this comes from the calcination of the limestone, and the other half from the combustion of fossil fuels necessary to achieve the required kiln temperatures.
 Additional atmospheric byproducts of portland cement production include dioxin, NOx, SO₂, and particulates.

 The final material consists of approximately 85% natural aggregate, and 15% biologically grown limestone.